bluelight773/tf_object_detector/README.md

 `requirements.txt`.

 ## Setup
-1. Ensure venv is installed to use a virtual environment:
+1. Ensure venv is installed to use a virtual environment.
+The following command works for Python 3.6:

-    `sudo apt-get install -y python3-venv`
+    `sudo apt-get install -y python3.6-venv`

-2. Now create a virtual environment for this project:
+2. Now create a virtual environment for this project using a command such as the following:

     `python3 -m venv ~/envs/tf_object_detector_env`
 3. Clone the repo
 4. Ensure CUDA 10.0 and CUDNN 7.5.0 are installed.
 Installation instructions for Ubuntu 18.04 can be found [here](https://medium.com/@zhanwenchen/install-cuda-10-1-and-cudnn-7-5-0-for-pytorch-on-ubuntu-18-04-lts-9b6124c44cc).
+5. Activate the virtual environment with a command such as the following.
+Note that deactivation can be done using `deactivate`:

+    `source ~/envs/tf_object_detector_env/bin/activate`
+6. Ensure pip is updated:

+    `pip install --upgrade pip`
-5. Install the requirements: `pip install -r requirements.txt`.
+7. Install the requirements: `pip install -r requirements.txt`.
 Note depending on your machine, you may wish to install Tensorflow manually.
-6. Clone tensorflow models directory into the repo root:
+8. Clone tensorflow models directory into the repo root:

     `git clone https://github.com/tensorflow/models.git`
-7. Install Protobuf Compiler.
+9. Install Protobuf Compiler.
 At the time of this writing, Protobuf Compiler version 3.5.1 was used, which works well with the other library versions specified in `requirements.txt`.
 If you use the latest library versions, then you'll likely want to ensure you also use the latest Protobuf Compiler.
     ```